pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 path.append(false)
 ```

-And SwiftUI interprets that data by describing what view should be pushed onto the stack
+And SwiftUI interprets that data by describing what view should'st be pushed onto the stack
 corresponding to a type of data:

 ```swift